angus-c/javascript/README.md

   - [8.1](#8.1) <a name='8.1'></a> Use arrow function notation as a shorthand for function expressions

   > Note: the `this` value in an arrow functions is the same as the `this` value of the lexical parent.
-While thsi is often useful, the behavior differs from all other function syntaxes.
+While this is often useful, the behavior differs from all other function syntaxes.

     ```javascript
     // es 5